microsoft/FluidFramework/build-tools/packages/build-cli/api-report/build-cli.api.md

 export function generateReleaseBranchName(releaseGroup: ReleaseGroup, version: string): string;

 // @internal
-export function generateReleaseTagName(releaseGroupOrPackage: MonoRepo | Package | string, version?: string): string;
+export function generateReleaseGitTagName(releaseGroupOrPackage: MonoRepo | Package | string, version?: string): string;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fluid-tools/build-cli" does not have an export "Context"
 //